Spotlight on ...

 Work: Thinning the absorber thickness of CIGSe solar cells enables the less consumption of raw materials especially the rare earth element indium.
 However, this will give rise to incomplete absorption and thus a reduced efficiency of solar cells.
 My work mainly focuses on developing innovative nanostructures to prolong the propagation length of light beyond the physical thickness of absorbers or even trap the light inside solar cells, reaching the aim of complete absorption in ultrathin CIGSe solar cells.

-Instruments involved: Physical Vapor Deposition (PVD), Substrate Conformal Imprinting, UV-Vis, simulation software COMSOL and JCMwave
+Instruments involved: Physical Vapor Deposition (PVD), Substrate Conformal Imprinting Lithography, UV-Vis, simulation software COMSOL and JCMwave

 Instrument responsible: Physical Vapor Deposition (PVD)